forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Conflicts with Similarities

-Some conflicts and wars which share at least one notable similarity to the current conflict are listed.

-> While each conflict has its own characteristics and history, there are similarities between conflicts/wars.
-All are conflicts, other similarities vary - some are are similar in goals or some in warfare, some in tactics, some in political settings.
+While each conflict has its own characteristics and history, there are similarities between conflicts/wars.
+All are conflicts, other similarities vary: some are are similar in goals or some in warfare, some in tactics, some in political settings.

-> *in work and incomplete*.
+> *in work*
+>
+> *Incomplete in different aspects*.

 ### Soviet/Warsaw Pact Invasions

 #### Warsaw Pact invasion of Czechoslovakia

 Refs: